GreenInfo-Network/nyc-crash-mapper/README.md

 npm run deploy:gh-pages
 ```

-That will run `npm build` and execute the bash script, creating a Github Pages site with the content of the `dist` directory.
+That will execute the `build` script then the bash script, creating a Github Pages site with the content of the `dist` directory.

 ### About the Data
 NYC Crash Mapper uses vehicle collision data for New York City from August, 2011 - present.
 The data was aggregated and normalized from the following sources: